-If you’re looking for the best RDA, chances are you’re a pretty experienced vaper.
-While sub ohm tanks offer great performance in a much more beginner-friendly format, rebuildable dripping atomizers will give you arguably better performance but with more hands-on work required.
+If you’re looking for the best RDA vape, chances are you’re a pretty experienced vaper.
+While sub-ohm tanks offer great performance in a much more beginner-friendly format, rebuildable dripping atomizers will give you arguably better performance but with more hands-on work required.

-Making your own coil isn’t something that appeals to brand new vapers, but if you want to have the most control possible over the performance you get from your vape or to save as much money as possible, using an RDA atomizer is one of the best steps you can take.
+Making your own coil isn’t something that appeals to brand new vapers, but if you want to have the most control possible over the performance you get from your vape or to save as much money as possible, using a rebuildable drip atomizer is one of the best steps you can take.

 There are tons of excellent RDAs on the market, though, and it isn’t always easy to choose between them.
 What’s the best RDA for clouds?
 What’s the best RDA for flavor?
-We’ve collected 10 high-quality RDAs here for your consideration.
+We’ve collected 10 high-quality RDA vapes here for your consideration.

 The Augvape Druga is a 24 mm diameter RDA with a 24k gold-plated, two-post deck that features a unique, tool-less “Clamp Snag System” for the posts.
 It makes this list thanks to this interesting feature and its excellent flavor in particular.
 The Druga has a 6 mm juice well, with a 20 mm deck diameter, giving you plenty of juice capacity for an RDA atomizer.
 It has two 12 by 2 mm airflow slots, which you adjust using the top cap.
 Airflow is further improved by a wide-bore, 810 drip tip, and you get both Delrin and ULTEM tips with the RDA as standard, although there is no 510 adapter included.